-Water between 102 and 104 degrees Fahrenheit breeds bacteria, a reason why hot tubs require sanitation.
+One reason is water between 102 and 104 degrees Fahrenheit breeds bacteria, a reason why hot tubs require sanitation.
 Thankfully, bathing your legs or torso in the water does not fully expose you to these potential bacteria.

 However, your nose, eyes, ears and mouth give easy ingress to your body, meaning you are more likely to catch an illness or infection with your head underwater.
+There are other safety concerns as well.

 Brain Damage